 Recruiters and the employers you’re targeting will do a search on “your name” to assess your good-fit qualities and decide whether to consider you.

 Your online presence works for you passively, providing people with the kind of information about you that helps them decide whether to call you in for an interview and hire you.

-If you have little or no online presence − and you’re paying little or no attention to executive job search SEO − you don’t stand a chance competing against others like you who do have a strong online footprint and do work on job search SEO.
+If you have little or no online presence − and you’re paying little or no attention to SEO − you don’t stand a chance competing against others like you who DO.

 Any content online about you that you want hiring decision makers to find needs to be easy for them to find.

 That means that this content about you must be easily accessible to them, when they search relevant key words and phrases on Google, LinkedIn, and other search engines.

 Additionally, the content needs to land towards the top of search results pages for those keywords, to be sure they’ll see it.